 Documentation: Description: 15 Jan 1907, Dorchester, Saline Co (Swenk 1907, Bray et al 1986).

-Despite the existence of a cline from west to east (dark to light) in overall coloration within forms assigned to L. glaucoides by Chesser et al (2017), we consider it virtually impossible to assign most or all Nebraska records to their “groups”, presumably subspecies groups, and cite only the earliest Nebraska specimen that is clearly a representative of the cline.
+Despite the existence of a cline from west to east (dark to light) in overall coloration within forms assigned as “groups” to L. glaucoides by Chesser et al (2017), we consider it virtually impossible to assign most or all Nebraska records, especially of paler individuals, to their “groups”, presumably subspecies groups, and cite only the earliest Nebraska specimen that is clearly a representative of the cline.

 The status of the former L.g. kumlieni is poorly known but the taxon was retained as a separate “group” by Chesser et al (2017).
-We see no evidence in support of this; Snell et al (2020) showed that there is a complete unbroken cline in overall coloration from west to east, including even the easternmost and palest population of L. g. glaucoides in Greenland.
+Although Snell et al (2020) showed that there is a complete unbroken cline in overall coloration from west to east, including even the easternmost and palest population of L. g. glaucoides in Greenland, Howell and Mactavish (2003) showed that kumlieni is clearly separable from thayeri, but reserved a conclusion on the relationship of kumlieni to glaucoides until variation in the latter has been investigated.
 See Comments.

 Spring: Feb 13, 17, 17 <<<>>> Mar 30, 30, Apr 1 (away from Lake McConaughy and Sutherland Reservoir)